-- Remove Historical Data Collection Older Than configures the duration that the main data about your servers is retained.
-This includes all data collections, including CPU, memory and connections and activity statistics. - Remove Query Analyzer Data Older Than configures the duration that the query analyzer statistics and information about individual queries is retained.
+- Remove Non-Aggregated Metric Data Older Than: configures the duration that the non-aggregated data collected from your monitored assets is retained.
+This includes all data collections, including CPU, memory and connections and activity statistics. - Remove Hourly Aggregated Metric Data Older Than: configures the duration that the hourly aggregated data collected from your monitored assets is retained.
+This includes all data collections, including CPU, memory and connections and activity statistics. - Remove Daily Aggregated Metric Data Older Than: configures the duration that the daily aggregated data collected from your monitored assets is retained.
+This includes all data collections, including CPU, memory and connections and activity statistics. - Remove Query Analyzer Data Older Than: configures the duration that the query analyzer statistics and information about individual queries is retained.